riki69420/ReBatch/README.md

 # RE-Mesh Editor Batch Convert Tool

-This script provides a tool for batch importing `.mesh` files into Blender using the RE-Mesh Editor plugin, exporting them as `.glb` or `.blend` with packed files, and logging the process.
+This script provides a tool for batch importing `.mesh` files into Blender using the RE-Mesh Editor plugin, exporting them as `.fbx` or `.blend` with packed files, and logging the process.

 ## Features

 - **Batch File Processing**: Automatically imports `.mesh` files found within a directory and its subdirectories.
 - **Export Options**:
-  - Export to `.glb` format with minimal file size.
+  - Export to `.fbx` format with minimal file size.
   - Export to `.blend` format with packed files (textures, meshes, etc.).
 - **Logging**: Logs the batch conversion process, including unsupported files, to `BatchConvert.log`.
 - **Unsupported Files**: Files that fail to import are logged in `UnsupportedFiles.txt` for further analysis.